+Zendesk will keep personal data accurate and, where necessary, up to date.
 Zendesk will take reasonable measures to confirm that the information Zendesk processes is accurate and, where necessary, kept up to date - for example, by actively encouraging individuals to inform Zendesk when their personal data has changed or has otherwise become inaccurate.